 Dr. Christopher Ames to Join Aclarion as a Key Opinion Leader Surgeon Advisor

-/EIN News/ -- Broomfield, CO, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Aclarion, Inc., (“Aclarion” or the “Company”) (Nasdaq: ACON, ACONW), a healthcare technology company that is leveraging biomarkers and proprietary augmented intelligence algorithms to help physicians identify the location of chronic low back pain, announced today that Dr. Christopher Ames, Director of Spinal Deformity and Spine Tumor Surgery and Co-Director of the Combined High Risk Spine Service, the Neurospinal Disorders Program, and the UCSF Spine Center at the University of California at San Francisco will advise the company as a Key Opinion Leader (KOL) nationally.
+Broomfield, CO, Dec.
+22, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire -- Aclarion, Inc., ("Aclarion" or the "Company") ACON ACONW))), a healthcare technology company that is leveraging biomarkers and proprietary augmented intelligence algorithms to help physicians identify the location of chronic low back pain, announced today that Dr. Christopher Ames, Director of Spinal Deformity and Spine Tumor Surgery and Co-Director of the Combined High Risk Spine Service, the Neurospinal Disorders Program, and the UCSF Spine Center at the University of California at San Francisco will advise the company as a Key Opinion Leader (KOL) nationally.

 Chronic low back pain (cLBP) is a leading cause of opioid addiction in the U.S. and the single most expensive diagnosis in the United States.
 Aclarion's Nociscan solution is the first evidence-supported SaaS platform to noninvasively help physicians distinguish between painful and nonpainful discs in the lumbar spine.
 Nociscan objectively quantifies chemical biomarkers demonstrated to be associated with disc pain.
 Biomarker data is entered into proprietary algorithms to highlight if a disc may be a source of pain.
 When used with other diagnostic tools, Nociscan provides critical insights into the location of a patient's low back pain, giving physicians clarity to optimize treatment strategies.